evanagovino/evanagovino.github.io/_posts/2017-10-09-StatisticsInterview.md

 ---
 layout: post
-title: Interview Questions - What is the Central Limit Theorem?
+title: What is the Central Limit Theorem?
 ---

-## What is the Central Limit Theorem?

 The central limit theorem is the idea that if you have a population with an arbitrary distribution, the mean of repeated samples from this population will be equal to the mean of the population itself.